sathiyavenkatesh9086/Bot/README.md

 ## Overview

-- In this project, pizza can be ordered easily.
+- We've all had Pizzas atleast once in our lives...and most of us have gone back for a second, a third...and so on.

-- With the help of the buttons available, users can order pizza according to their needs.
+- This project is, therefore, a simple user friendly platform for users to place their own pizza orders.

-- After ordering, an ID is generated for the user.
+- Customers can order any Pizzas of their choice.
+Once their order has been placed, a unique Order ID is generated.

-- User can track the order with the help of generated ID.
+- Users can then track their order with the generated ID, to know the status of their order.

 ## Database